Featuring Kristin Wilson, National Director for Clinical Outreach at Newport Academy

 But with PED use—as with mental health disorders, there’s typically an underlying issue.
 These can be low self-esteem, depression, or anxiety.
 If we can tap into it psychologically, we find this idea that “I’m not good enough.”

-Athletes use a variety of types of PEDs, picking and choosing based on the athletic endeavor.
+Athletes use a variety of different types of PEDs, picking and choosing based on the athletic endeavor.
 Therefore, the long-term effects of these drugs are unclear and vary widely.
-They can be as simple as thickening the blood, or result in heart attack, pulmonary embolism, and long-term joint damage.
+They can be as simple as thickening the blood, or as severe as resulting in a heart attack, pulmonary embolism, and even long-term joint damage.

 At Newport Academy, we help teens get to the underlying issues.
 We teach them how to deal with low self-esteem without turning to destructive behaviors.
 We work on the underlying mental health, trauma and attachment wounds.
 We encourage our teens to find their passion.
 Teens can ground themselves in something they’re passionate about.